dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/configuration-management-standards.md

 Question: How do Configuration Management Standards contribute to ensuring that the developed product aligns with its approved requirements?
 A: By focusing exclusively on the financial aspects of the project
 B: By ensuring systematic assessment and control of any divergence
-C: By allocating resources based on project milestones
+C: By allocating resources based on project milestones and deliverables
 D: By dictating the project's communication strategy
 Answer: B
 Explanation: One of the key functions of Configuration Management Standards is to ensure alignment with approved requirements, with any deviations being systematically assessed and controlled.

 Question: What aspect of project management is critically supported by Configuration Management Standards?
 A: Traceability and monitoring of the development process
-B: Solely the financial tracking of the project
+B: Solely the financial tracking of the project budget
-C: The personal performance assessment of team members
+C: The personal performance assessment of team members and stakeholders
 D: The aesthetic design of the project deliverables
 Answer: A
 Explanation: Configuration Management Standards play a crucial role in dictating how traceability and monitoring should be conducted, ensuring alignment with the development process.

 Question: In the absence of established Configuration Management Standards, what responsibility falls on the project team?
 A: To disregard any form of configuration management
-B: To define their own configuration management process
+B: To define their own configuration management process and standards
 C: To follow a standardized global configuration management process
 D: To focus solely on the technical aspects of the project
 Answer: B